Canaccord Genuity (:) Receives Average Recommendation of “” from Brokerages

-Canaccord Genuity (:) has been given an average rating of “N/A” by the zero analysts that are currently covering the company, Marketbeat Ratings reports.
+Shares of Canaccord Genuity (:) have been assigned an average rating of “N/A” from the zero ratings firms that are presently covering the firm, Marketbeat Ratings reports.

 About Canaccord Genuity